IBM/cloudpakforapplications-appmod-workshop/workshop/generatedContent/ddc-cloud-native-security-labs.git/lab-02/README.md

     > Note: replace the example value with your own GUID.

+### Switch Back to the `1840867 - Advowork` Account

+1. Switch back to your other web-terminal session, the session where you are logged in to the `1840867 - Advowork` account, cvause we are switching back to our IKS cluster.

+1. Copy-paste the command to set the `COS_GUID` and the `COS_APIKEY` environment variables.

+    ```
+    export COS_GUID=fef2d369-5f88-4dcc-bbf1-9afffcd9ccc7
+    export COS_APIKEY=H4pWU7tKDIA0D95xQrDPmjwvA5JB4CuHXbCAn6I6bg5H
+    ```

+    > Note: replace the example value with your own GUID.

-18. From the `Cloud Shell` logged in to the account where your cluster was created, create a `Kubernetes Secret` to store the COS service credentials named `cos-write-access`.
+2. Create a `Kubernetes Secret` to store the COS service credentials named `cos-write-access`.

     ```
     $ kubectl create secret generic cos-write-access --type=ibm/ibmc-s3fs --from-literal=api-key=$COS_APIKEY --from-literal=service-instance-id=$COS_GUID